getredash/website/src/pages/kb/open-source/admin-guide/ldap-authentication.md

 If using LDAP in a docker setup, then you will have to create a custom image (https://github.com/getredash/redash/pull/1836#issuecomment-321331014):

+{% callout warning %}

+If you are running an instance of Redash V8 or later, you should use `RUN pip install --user ldap3` instead.

+{% endcallout %}

 ```
 FROM redash/redash:latest